cristiandrami/CyberSecResources/notes/Cyber Offense and defense/JWT attacks.md

 ## How do vulnerabilities to JWT attacks arise?
-In general they depend on implementation flaws and this happens when the signature of the JWT is not verified properly.
+==In general they depend on implementation flaws and this happens when the signature of the JWT is not verified properly.==

 In addition if the server key is leaked in some way, or can be guessed or brute-forced, an attacker can generate a valid signature for any arbitrary token, compromising the entire mechanism.